+Trump praises "amazing" Fox News report to back unproven surveillance claims

-Trump Applauds "Amazing" Fox News Report to Back Unproven Surveillance Claims
+Trump Praises "Amazing" Fox News Report to Back Unproven Surveillance Claims

 The president continues to rely on television over his own intelligence officials.

 In a series of early morning tweets Monday, President Donald Trump lavished praise on a recent Fox News report that cited an unknown source to allege Trump associates were secretly monitored before he became the Republican nominee for president.
-The messages were just the latest attempt by Trump to support his ongoing conspiracy theory about being surveilled by the Obama administration—a strategy some say he has used to divert attention from multiple investigations into Russian interference in the 2016 election and Russian ties to Trump's campaign.
+The messages were just the latest attempt by Trump to support his ongoing conspiracy theory about being surveilled by the Obama administration—a strategy some say he has used to divert attention from multiple investigations into Russian interference in the 2016 election and Russian ties to his campaign.

 Such amazing reporting on unmasking and the crooked scheme against us by @foxandfriends.
 "Spied on before nomination."
 The real story.— Donald J. Trump (@realDonaldTrump) April 3, 2017